 The story goes that Krampus travels with Saint Nicholas, leaving coal for naughty children or scaring them into behaving.
 The Eve of Saint Nicholas’ Day is Krampusnacht, or Krampus Night, in Austria and some other parts of Europe.
 On this night, Krampus takes to the streets, visiting the homes of misbehaving children.

-While the Krampus is no Christmas angel, it’s a story that stuck with my husband and the kids have fun hearing it each Advent to heighten the suspense before St. Nicholas’s feast day on December 6th.
-(More in a later post on St. Nick traditions!)
+While the Krampus is no Christmas angel, it’s a story that stuck with my husband and the kids have fun hearing it each Advent to heighten the suspense before we celebrate St. Nicholas’s feast day on December 6th.

 Thankfully, in our house, the Krampus is nothing more than a story and a memory, but still part of our Advent tradition.